 (The Bierfest; press photo © ALBA Communications)

-Perhaps the headline event is the summer-long Bierfest, which combines street food, music and more with the opportunity to taste the products produced on site.
+Perhaps the headline event is the open-air summer Bierfest, which combines street food, music and more with the opportunity to taste the products produced on site.
 It’s an event infused with local charm away from tourist areas.

-Ottakringer has smaller similar events at other times, too, so look out for those.
-For example, the advent period has the Weihnachtszauber Christmas market.
+Ottakringer puts on smaller similar events at other times, too, so look out for those.
+For example, the Advent period has their Weihnachtszauber Christmas market.

-A festival that is neither a fair, nor expo, nor music festival and yet all three at the same time.
-I’m a regular now.
+- Vinyl & Music: a festival that is neither a fair, nor expo, nor music festival and yet all three at the same time.
+I’m a regular now

 So, should you wish to sample local Vienna, visit the official brewery website linked above and see if something’s on.
 Consider a tour, too: they typically have one in English in the summer at least.

-Or simply try one of the Ottakringer beers (available in supermarkets and many bars and restaurants across Vienna).
+Alternatively, simply try one of the Ottakringer beers (available in supermarkets and many bars and restaurants across the city).

 How to get there